sph-huynh/sophee/content/blog/morning-wide.md

 cover:
     image: https://media.giphy.com/media/7A4moeqCc8druF2pLA/giphy.gif
     caption: Room mate and myself react to our segment
-    style: full
+    style: half
 toc: true
 draft: true
 ---

-During a trip to Seoul in 2015, my room mate and I were invited to be a part of a South Korean morning show.
+During a trip to Seoul in 2015, my room mate and I were invited to be a part of a South Korean morning show (Morning Wide on SBS Korea).

 We were picked up by the Director and Assistant in the morning, and drove over to [Herb Island in Pocheon](http://dmaps.kr/2co5d).